-(2) Initiating claim - in person

-When so directed or authorized by the administrator, an initial claim may be filed in person at a Department of Labor local office most easily accessible to the individual's residence.
-The administrator may direct or authorize an individual to file in person when the administrator determines that it would be administratively more efficient, considering such factors as language barriers, lack of access to a telephone, the complexity of the claim, or the individual's mental or physical disability or inability to complete a claim using the telephone system.
+- (4) Invalidation of initiating claim.
+Upon the individual's request, subject to the provisions of sections 31-241 and 31-243 of the Connecticut General Statutes, the Administrator may invalidate a valid initiating claim provided the individual has first repaid in full any amount of benefits which the individual will be overpaid as a result of the invalidation.
+Overpayments resulting from an individual's request for invalidation of a valid initiating claim shall not be deemed to have occurred through error and shall not, therefore, be subject to the provisions of section 31-273(a) of the Connecticut General Statutes. - (5) The Administrator may direct or authorize an individual to file in person when the Administrator determines that it would be administratively more efficient, considering such factors as language barriers, lack of access to a telephone, the complexity of the claim, or the individual's mental or physical disability or inability to complete a claim using the claim filing system.